 Under National Instrument 52-110 - Audit Committees ("NI 52-110"), companies are required to provide disclosure with respect to their audit committee including the text of the audit committee's charter, composition of the audit committee and the fees paid to the external auditor.
 Accordingly, the Company provides the following disclosure with respect to its audit committee.
-The full text of the charter of the Audit Committee is set out in Schedule A attached to this Management Information Circular.
+The full text of the charter of the Audit Committee is set out in Schedule "A" attached to this Management Information Circular.

-Following the election of the directors pursuant to this Information Circular, the following will be the members of the Audit Committee:
+Following the election of the directors pursuant to this Management Information Circular, the following individuals will be the members of the Audit Committee:

-Name Independence Financial Literacy (2) Hugh A. Agro Independent (1) Financially literate T. Sean Harvey Independent (1) Financially literate Michael McInnis Independent (1) Financially literate
+Name (3) Independence Financial Literacy (2) T. Sean Harvey Independent (1) Financially literate Christopher Hill Independent (1) Financially literate

 - (1) A member of an audit committee is independent if the member has no direct or indirect material relationship with the Company which could, in the view of the Board of Directors, reasonably interfere with the exercise of a member's independent judgment.
-The current Audit Committee is comprised entirely of independent directors. - (2) An individual is financially literate if he has the ability to read and understand a set of financial statements that present a breadth of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements.
+The current Audit Committee is comprised entirely of independent directors. - (2) An individual is financially literate if he has the ability to read and understand a set of financial statements that present a breadth of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements. - (3) As of the date of this Management Information Circular, Mr. Hugh Agro is a member of the Audit Committee.
+Following the Meeting, the Board intends to appoint a new member to the Audit Committee from the directors elected at the Meeting.
+Mr. Agro is not standing for re-election.